 Testing if you're leaving New Zealand

-Some countries require travellers to confirm a negative COVID-19 test before they leave New Zealand.
-You can check the requirements of the country you are travelling to, by contacting their local high commission, embassy or consulate in New Zealand.
+Some countries need travellers to confirm a negative COVID-19 test before they leave New Zealand.
+You can check the requirements of the country you're travelling to, by contacting their local high commission, embassy or consulate in New Zealand.

 Pre-departure testing if you're travelling to New Zealand

 If you're travelling to New Zealand, you must have a negative COVID-19 test result before the scheduled departure of your first international flight.
-Travellers from Australia, Antarctica and most Pacific islands do not need to get pre-departure tests.
+Travellers from Antarctica and most Pacific islands do not need to get pre-departure tests..